 Liver Dose Adjustments

-Safety and effectiveness in pediatric patients have not been determined.
+Safety and efficacy have not been established in pediatric patients.

 More about alvimopan

 Other brands: Entereg